Beluga Epicure Noir vodka — frequently asked questions

 Last updated

-Beluga Epicure Noir vodka is produced in Manhasset, New York.
+Beluga Epicure Noir vodka is produced in Russia or the Russian Federation.
 Beluga Epicure Noir vodka is bottled at 80-89 proof (40-44.5% ABV).
-The brand is registered to a facility in Manhasset, New York.
+The US importer of record is based in Manhasset, New York.
 Labels are filed at 80-89 proof (40-44.5% ABV).

 At a glance